Her Campus Logo Her Campus Logo

 Lindsay Lohan returned as the guidance counselor of North Shore, where she’s trying to understand Gen Z’s version of cliques.
 “It was so nice being back together after all these years.
 It was so great catching up with everyone,” Lohan shared with People magazine on Nov.
 1. “We think fans are going to be super excited to see us after all these years.
 I know we are excited for everyone to see what we’ve all been up to,” added Franseze.

 This Walmart commercial is far from the first revival of Mean Girls in recent years.
-In 2018, the musical adaptation of Mean Girls hit Broadway, and a movie remake of the musical, starring Reneé Rapp will debut in theaters on Jan.
+In 2018, the musical adaptation of Mean Girls hit Broadway, and a movie remake of the musical starring Reneé Rapp will debut in theaters on Jan.
 12, 2024.

 Karly Ramnani is a junior at the University of Southern California, in Los Angeles, studying music industry, with a strong passion for art and journalism.
-They discovered this amazing community shortly after starting college, and are super stoked to be interning at Her Campus this semester.
-Karly has previously written for All Country News, The Honey Pop, Medium, Newsbreak, and their own startup music blog Playlists & Polaroids!
+They discovered this amazing community shortly after starting college, and are super stoked to a national writer for Her Campus this semester.
+Karly worked with Her Campus in Fall 2022 as well, as the Entertainment & Culture Editorial Intern.
+Other outlets they've written for include All Country News, The Honey Pop, Medium, Newsbreak, and their own startup music blog Playlists & Polaroids.
+They currently serve as a campus ambassador for Amazon Prime Student and Tinder.
 When they're not writing blogposts and music reviews, you can find them composing and performing music, putting their nose in a rom-com book, binge watching "The Summer I Turned Pretty," or crying over Taylor Swift.